 Additional diversity initiatives:

-The Bricker & Eckler LLP Charles H. Walker Minority Scholarship
+The Bricker & Eckler LLP Charles H. Walker Diversity & Inclusion Scholarship

-Charles H. Walker Minority Scholarship was established by Bricker & Eckler to provide first-year minority law students with a valuable employment experience early in their legal career.
-This scholarship is awarded annually to a minority candidate who demonstrates leadership skills, academic strength, service to the community and an overall commitment to excellence.
+Charles H. Walker Diversity & Inclusion Scholarship was established by Bricker & Eckler to provide first-year law students with a valuable employment experience early in their legal career.
+This scholarship is awarded annually to a candidate who demonstrates leadership skills, academic strength, service to the community and an overall commitment to excellence.

 Columbus Bar Association’s Managing Partners’ Diversity Initiative

 Bricker & Eckler LLP is one of the original participating firms in the Columbus Bar Association’s Managing Partners’ Diversity Initiative, a unique collaboration launched in 2001 by 22 law firms, the Columbus Bar Association, the John Mercer Langston Bar Association, the Ohio State University Moritz College of Law and Capital University Law School.
-This entailed adoption of two five-year action plans to develop strategies to attaining diversity that focused on recruiting and retaining minority attorneys, employing the best practices with respect to promoting diversity, conducting diversity training in firms, and making structural changes in firms to enhance diversity.
-Bricker & Eckler’s former Managing Partner, Richard Simpson, is a past chair of the Initiative.
+This has entailed adoption of three five-year action plans to develop strategies to attaining diversity that focused on recruiting and retaining minority attorneys, employing the best practices with respect to promoting diversity, conducting diversity training in firms, and making structural changes in firms to enhance diversity.
+Bricker & Eckler’s Managing Partner, Kurt Tunnell, currently leads the Initiative.

 Progress from the start of the Initiative to the present has been impressive and all the firms involved in the initiative share in the success as well as an on-going commitment to diversity.
-The second five-year plan, currently in progress, focuses on retention and on promoting a welcoming and inclusive firm culture.
+The third phase of the Initiative is focusing on encouraging innovation, fostering honest conversations, transitions and preparation for the rigors of the profession.

 Minority Bar Association